Returning the shopper to you

 ).
 This will create a payload (volt|volt-timestamp

-parameter - Hash your
+parameter before calculating the signature. - Hash your

 payload

-with HMAC sha256, using your signing key.
+with HMAC SHA256, using your signing key.
 This will create your calculated version of the signature. - Compare the value of

 volt-signature